Windows XP: User interface

 While retaining some similarities to previous versions, Windows XP's interface was overhauled with a new visual appearance, with an increased use of alpha compositing effects, drop shadows, and "visual styles", which completely changed the appearance of the operating system.
 The number of effects enabled are determined by the operating system based on the computer's processing power, and can be enabled or disabled on a case-by-case basis.
 XP also added ClearType, a new subpixel rendering system designed to improve the appearance of fonts on liquid-crystal displays.
 A new set of system icons was also introduced.
 The default wallpaper, Bliss, is a photo of a landscape in the Napa Valley outside Napa, California, with rolling green hills and a blue sky with stratocumulus and cirrus clouds.

 The Start menu received its first major overhaul in XP, switching to a two-column layout with the ability to list, pin, and display frequently used applications, recently opened documents, and the traditional cascading "All Programs" menu.
 The taskbar can now group windows opened by a single application into one taskbar button, with a popup menu listing the individual windows.
 The notification area also hides "inactive" icons by default.
 A "common tasks" list was added, and Windows Explorer's sidebar was updated to use a new task-based design with lists of common actions; the tasks displayed are contextually relevant to the type of content in a folder (e.g. a folder with music displays offers to play all the files in the folder, or burn them to a CD).

 Fast user switching allows additional users to log into a Windows XP machine without existing users having to close their programs and log out.
-Although only one user at the time can use the console (i.e. monitor, keyboard, and mouse), previous users can resume their session once they regain control of the console.
-Service Pack 2 and Service Pack 3 also introduced new features to Windows XP post-release, including the Windows Security Center, Bluetooth support, the executable space protection, Windows Firewall, and support for SDHC cards that are larger than 4 GB and smaller than 32 GB.
+Although only one user at the time can use the console (i.e., monitor, keyboard, and mouse), previous users can resume their session once they regain control of the console.
+Service Pack 2 and Service Pack 3 also introduced new features to Windows XP post-release, including the Windows Security Center, Bluetooth support, Data Execution Prevention, Windows Firewall, and support for SDHC cards that are larger than 4 GB and up to 32 GB.

 Infrastructure

 Windows XP uses prefetching to improve startup and application launch times.
 It also became possible to revert the installation of an updated device driver, should the updated driver produce undesirable results.

 A copy protection system known as Windows Product Activation was introduced with Windows XP and its server counterpart, Windows Server 2003.
-All Windows licenses must be tied to a unique ID generated using information from the computer hardware, transmitted either via the internet or a telephone hotline.
+All non-enterprise (Volume Licensing) Windows licenses must be tied to a unique ID generated using information from the computer hardware, transmitted either via the internet or a telephone hotline.
 If Windows is not activated within 30 days of installation, the OS will cease to function until it is activated.
 Windows also periodically verifies the hardware to check for changes.
 If significant hardware changes are detected, the activation is voided, and Windows must be re-activated.